2023

 Farm to School Quebec is a program that supports and encourages Quebec schools to implement sustainable food education and procurement initiatives for their students.

-The food that is served in our schools has an impact on our food systems, the local economy and the environment.
+The food supply in schools has impacts on the food system, the local economy and the environment.

 Since 2018, Équiterre has supported 20 schools in developing and implementing their sustainable food projects, helping engage their students in growing, harvesting, preparing, processing, and serving healthy, local, and environmentally responsible food.
 The schools received funding through Farm to Cafeteria Canada's initiative Farm to School Canada Grants.